Bullets/Wizards Alumni Bios

 |Basketball Involvement:||TV sports broadcaster for the NBA's Washington Wizards|

 Philip (Phil) Chenier was born October 30, 1950 in Berkeley, California.
-He briefly played at the University of California at Berkeley and was then selected fourth in the 1971 NBA hardship draft by the Baltimore Bullets.
+He played at the University of California at Berkeley and was the fourth pick in the 1971 NBA hardship draft by the Baltimore Bullets.
 Chenier spent nine years with the Baltimore Bullets.
 He would later play for the Indiana Pacers and Golden State Warriors before retiring after the 1980-81 season.